ianjohnson/jupiterace/hash-table/README.md

 ( Create a hash table with 100 entries with a key and value size of           ) ( 6 and 2 bytes respectively.
 The key size should be chosen to hold the       ) ( largest key string.
-String format in memory is compatiable with the type    ) ( word when used with count, e.g. three count type.                           ) 100 6 2 hashtable ht shf"shcf"
+String format in memory is compatiable with the type    ) ( word when used with count, e.g. three count type                            ) 100 6 2 hashtable ht shf"shcf"

 ( Create some strings )